DuqueDeTuring/books2explore/readme.md

 - Ninefox Gambit (1) (Machineries of Empire) by Yoon Ha Lee
 - No Contest: The Case Against Competition, Alfie Kohn
 - No Platform, A History of Anti-Fascism, Universities and the Limits of Free Speech, By Evan Smith
-- No Time to Spare: Thinking About What Matters, Le Guin
 - No Time to Spare: Thinking About What Matters.
 By Ursula K. Le Guin
 - Noam Chomsky: The Kind of Anarchism I Believe in, and What's Wrong with Libertarians.
 By Michael S. Wilson
 - Non-Photorealistic Rendering	Non-Photorealistic Rendering by Bruce Gooch, Amy Gooch